Skip to content

 Once a Shadow object is instantiated, Robolectric will look for a method named __constructor__ and annotated with @Implementation which has the same arguments as the constructor that was invoked on the real object.

-For instance, if the application code were to invoke the TextView constructor which receives a Context:
+For instance, if the application code was to invoke the TextView constructor which receives a Context:

 new TextView(context);